pts/ptssh/README.txt

 * It should ignore the ssh-agent(1).
 This is also part of portability.
 * It should be easy to embed the config into the ptssh script, thus copying one file to the target system should be enough.
-* It shouldn't attempt to run any command (other than ssh, scp, sftp and rsync) which isn't a shell builtin.
+* It shouldn't attempt to run any command (other than ssh, scp, sftp, rsync and chmod) which isn't a shell builtin.

 It's possible to embed the config into the ptssh script by just concatenating them: